codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 embedding = Embedding(n_words, n_embed_dims)(input_sentence)
 {% endhighlight %}

 Let's try this out!
 We can train a recurrent neural network to predict some dummy data and examine the embedding layer for each vector.
 This model takes a sentence like "sam is red" or "sarah not green" and predicts what color the person is.
-It is a very simple example with some dummy data.
+It is a very simple example, but it will illustrate what the Embedding layer is doing, and also illustrate how we can turn a bunch of sentences into vectors of indices by building a dictionary.

 <a name="embedding-code-example"></a>
 {% highlight python %}